Membrane logo

 What it IS

-A semantic layer— Sits above your tools, observing how language emerges in your work.
+A structural layer for active work— Sits above your tools, observing how language emerges in your work.

 A durable memory— Projects and keys persist across time.
 You can reason about them.